vikashkrdeveloper/vikashkrdeveloper/README.md

 - **Coding**: I have a strong passion for coding and enjoy solving complex problems through elegant solutions.
 - **New Innovative Ideas**: I'm constantly exploring new ideas and innovations, looking for ways to apply technology to make a positive impact.
+- **Full Stack Development:** I am currently working as a full stack developer, proficient in both frontend and backend technologies.
 - **AI/ML**: I'm currently immersed in learning about Artificial Intelligence and Machine Learning, fascinated by their potential to transform industries and drive innovation.

+## Currently Learning

+I am currently focusing on expanding my knowledge and skills in the following areas:

+- **AI/ML:** I am actively learning about Artificial Intelligence and Machine Learning, exploring their applications and algorithms to solve real-world problems.

 ## Current Focus